ThoEJ/hmt-re-framework/framework-application-support/questions-phase2.md

 Activity 2.1 – What-If-Questions to help discover HMT process problems at multiple layers of analysis.
-The corresponding model and scenario elements that should be examined are highlighted for each layer.
+The corresponding model and scenario elements that should be examined are highlighted for each layer:

 | Action (SBD states, Scenario actions) |
 | -------- |
 | What if this action does not complete or does not complete on time? |